-AMA notes that the draft Strategy is a high-level plan that sets out the direction for Victoria's biosecurity in the future.
+AMA notes that the draft Strategy is a high-level plan that sets out the direction for NSW's biosecurity and food safety in the future.
 AMA recognises that it is intended to build a collective vision and purpose that will identify key activities to guide prioritisation, decision-making and actions at the state level to support optimal biosecurity outcomes, food safety, and economic, social and environmental prosperity.
 AMA supports the purpose of the draft Strategy.

-AMA further supports the strategic goals identified in the Strategy to guide biosecurity actions and focus efforts on developing partnerships and promoting collaboration across preventative, response and management priorities.
-These goals and the priority actions associated with them must support the use of risk assessment and risk-based compliance approaches to effectively allocate scarce resources to the areas where they are most needed and can deliver the greatest benefit.
+AMA further supports the strategic objectives identified in the Strategy to guide biosecurity and food safety actions and focus efforts in high-impact areas.
+These objectives support the use of risk assessment and risk-based compliance approaches to effectively allocate scarce resources to the areas where they are most needed and can deliver the greatest benefit.

 A shared biosecurity culture implies a level of trust, stewardship and responsibility.
 Care must be taken to ensure that this does not devolve to burdensome regulations that do not address the problem.
-Adherence to government guidelines on best practice regulation and close engagement with stakeholders in the animal health sector will help to ensure that actions and responses are appropriate, realistic, feasible and effective.
+Adherence to government guidelines on best practice regulation and close engagement with stakeholders in the animal health and food safety industries will help to ensure that actions and responses are appropriate, realistic, feasible and effective.